EMU: Cross-correlating EMU Pilot Survey 1 with Dark Energy Survey to validate the radio galaxy bias and redshift distribution: Theory

 The angular power spectrum between two projected galaxy fields $A$ and $B$ can be modelled with the knowledge of two key components.
 First is the matter auto-power spectrum, $P_{mm}(k,z)$, which describes the clustering of the underlying matter density field.
 Second a prescription of galaxy bias which relates the luminous tracers of the LSS to the underlying total matter distribution.
 For the range of scales $k<0.2\,h/\text{Mpc}$ probed in this study, we adopt a linear, scale independent galaxy bias for both EMU and DES fields.
 Under these assumptions, the matter power spectrum can be factorised into redshift and scale-dependent terms as

-where $b(z)$ is the galaxy bias, $D(z)$ is the linear growth factor describing the evolution of matter fluctuations, and $P_{mm}(k)$ is the matter power spectrum at redshift $z=0$ computed using \texttt{CAMB} \citep{2000ApJ...538..473L} including the \texttt{HALOFIT} prescription \citep{2003MNRAS.341.1311S} for non-linear evolution.
+where $b(z)$ is the galaxy bias, and $P_{mm}(k,z)$ is the matter power spectrum at redshift $z$ computed using \texttt{CAMB} \citep{2000ApJ...538..473L} including the \texttt{HALOFIT} prescription \citep{2003MNRAS.341.1311S} for non-linear evolution.
 The model angular power spectrum can, then, be written as

 $W_{\ell}(k)$ is the window function given by

 where $W_{\ell}^{\delta}(k)$ is contribution from galaxy density

 and $W_{\ell}^{\mu}(k)$ is the contribution from magnification of galaxies